-Regardless of an individual's access rights to content within this system, Project Euclid prohibits unreasonable use of any journal content.
-This prohibition applies to open access journals as well as content accessible only to subscribers.
+Regardless of an individual's access rights to content within this system, Project Euclid prohibits unreasonable use of any journal and monograph content.
+This prohibition applies to open access journals and monographs as well as content accessible only to subscribers.
 Unreasonable use includes but is not limited to (i) fee-for-service use of copies, (ii) the sale of copies, (iii) the systematic reproduction and distribution of copies to other persons, (iv) the bulk reproduction of content, including any systematic, automatic, or bulk downloads of full-text documents, or (v) the bulk distribution of copies to other persons.

 If you believe you have been denied access because of this policy, and you wish access restored, please contact Project Euclid.